Showing posts with label Sexuality and the Bible. Show all posts

 And all I'm saying is, it just shouldn't be that way.

-[I should note that this idea is a piggy-backed idea off of something a friend of mine, Chloe, wrote when we were discussing this very idea of marital intimacy.
-Thanks, Chloe, for crafting a great word picture for this topic!]
+[I should note that this idea is a piggy-backed idea off of something a friend of mine wrote when we were discussing marital intimacy.]

 Mark Driscoll on Intimacy & 1 Corinthians 7